 Cash flow from operating activities represents cash flows generated from the principal activities that produce revenue for a corporation, such as selling products, and the related expenses reported on the income statement.
-Because of accrual accounting, the net income reported on the income statement includes noncash transactions.
+Because of accrual accounting, the net income reported on the income statement includes non-cash transactions.
 For example, revenue earned on account is included in accrual net income but it does not involve cash (debit accounts receivable and credit revenue).
 Therefore, the operating activities section of the SCF must convert accrual net income to a cash basis net income.
 There are two generally accepted methods for preparing the operating activities section of the SCF, namely the direct method and the indirect method.
-This chapter illustrates the indirect method because it is more commonly used in Canada.
-The direct method is addressed in a different textbook.
+This chapter illustrates the indirect method because it is more commonly used in the United States.
 Both methods result in the same cash flows from operating activities - it is the way in which the number is calculated that differs.
 The method used has an impact on only the operating activities section and not on the investing or financing activities sections.